-- 1 1/2 cups vegetable or canola oil
+- 1 1/2 cups (340 ml) vegetable oil, recommended, or canola, sunflower or other neutral-tasting oil

-Preheat oven to 375° F. Prepare 18 muffin cups by greasing (both cup and top of tin) or lining with paper liners and lightly greasing top of tin.
-(These are fairly moist so paper liners are not really necessary unless you prefer.)
+- Preheat oven to 375° F. (not convection/fan-assisted).
+Prepare 18 muffin cups by greasing (both the cup and the top of the tin) or lining with paper liners and lightly greasing top of tin.
+(These are fairly moist muffins, so paper liners are not really necessary unless you prefer.)
 Set prepared pans aside.

-Divide the batter between 18 muffin cups.
-You'll be filling them almost to the top of the liners, with just a bit of the liner showing.
+- Divide the batter between 18 muffin cups.
+You'll be filling them almost to the top of the cup or liners, with just a bit of the liner showing.

 - Bake at 375° F. for 22 – 25 minutes, testing with a cake tester to be sure they are cooked before removing from oven (If undercooked, they will collapse as they cool, so be sure to test.
 They will look done even when they’re not actually).
 Muffins should be very lightly browned on top and around edges when cooked.
 My oven is usually 25 minutes.